Main Stage

 United States musical copyright law says that an artist can copyright melody, lyrics, and a particular distinctive arrangement.
 So, even though you know you could play the melody or sing the words to a well known song to a backing track --Don't do it!
 On our site, you have to make up a new melody and new words.

 Did you know that every time you sing "Got My Mojo Working" at an open mic, you are supposed to be paying BMI or ASCAP fees?
 When enforcement actually occurs, bars have been forced to close.
 You might think you are keeping the blues alive but you are breaking the law.
 ASCAP can fine you for singing "Happy Birthday".
 They have threatened legal action against the Girl Scouts for singing around the camp fire (the last one was a public relations nightmare for them).
-It may sound crazy, but that is the reality in which the Harmonica Jam has to live.
+It may sound crazy, but that is the reality in which Harmonica Boogie has to live.

 Even performing a public domain song is dangerous.
 This is because although the song itself is public domain, different arrangements of it may have been copyrighted by various artists, and you may be singing a copyrighted arrangement without knowing it.
 Also, sometimes artists copyright public domain songs and BMI and ASCAP pursue those fees just as diligently.